alessandrocuda/randq/README.md

 - **double randq64_double()**: Returns a double random value within the range [0, 1)

-> Function that use "Quick and Dirty" method:
+### - Functions that use "Quick and Dirty" method:
 ```c
 void srandqd(uint32_t start_seed);